-The attacker extracts credentials used for code signing from a production environment and uses these credentials to sign malicious content with the developer's key.
+The attacker extracts credentials used for code signing from a production environment and then uses these credentials to sign malicious content with the developer's key.
 Many developers use signing keys to sign code or hashes of code.
 When users or applications verify the signatures are accurate they are led to believe that the code came from the owner of the signing key and that the code has not been modified since the signature was applied.
 If the attacker has extracted the signing credentials then they can use those credentials to sign their own code bundles.
 Users or tools that verify the signatures attached to the code will likely assume the code came from the legitimate developer and install or run the code, effectively allowing the attacker to execute arbitrary code on the victim's computer.

 The targeted developer must use a signing key to sign code bundles.
 (Note that not doing this is not a defense - it only means that the attacker does not need to steal the signing key before forging code bundles in the developer's name.)

 None: No specialized resources are required to execute this type of attack.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.

 Lifting signing key and signing malicious code from a production environment

 More information is available — Please select a different filter.

 Page Last Updated or Reviewed: